Top 5 Allowable Expenses Missed By Landlords

 Repairs and replacements

-Repairs to your property are an important and potentially large allowable expense.
+Repairs to your property are an important and potentially large allowable expense for landlords.
 It’s important to note, that whilst we have bracketed repairs and replacements together, the HMRC makes a clear distinction between the two.

 A repair is any work undertaken that returns the property to its original condition.
 Examples of this include repainting the property between a tenancy, mending broken appliances or plumbing, and repairs to structural damage.
 Importantly, these repairs are only classified as such if they do not increase the value of the property.